 Webber-Camden Neighborhood Organization

 Webber-Camden Neighborhood Organization was organized in1994 and has been a fully-functioning program and service-based non-profit corporation since that time.
 Webber-Camden Neighborhood Organization is the only City recognized citizen participation organization in Webber-Camden neighborhood.

-The WCNO office is located at 1206 37th Avenue North and is open 10am to 4pm Monday, Tuesday and Thursday.
-Wednesdays the office opens at 8am and closes at 2pm.
-Friday the office is closed.
+The WCNO office is located at 1206 37th Avenue North and is open 10 am to 2 pm Tuesday and Thursday, and 10 am to 4 pm on Wednesday.
+The office is closed Monday and Friday.
 It is best to call in advance if your are in need of free faxing and copying services.
 We have no notary services at this time.
 We welcome guests at the office.
 We enjoy meeting new friends and helping residents with their neighborhood issues and concerns.

 What does WCNO do?
 We advocate for residents on crime and safety, sponsor fun events during the year and provide senior and home loan programs through the Neighborhood and Community Engagement Commission, formerly the Neighborhood Revitalization Program (NRP) funding.
 A special emphasis has been placed on housing issues: foreclosures, vacant houses and illegal rentals, and connecting residents who have foreclosure issues to the appropriate agencies for help.